 To get started, call your auto insurer or log into your online account through your insurance provider and look for the option to update your mileage.

 2. Shop Around and Compare Rates

 If you’re a little more flexible with your auto insurance, now is a great time to shop around and ask for multiple rate quotes.
 Once you’ve found the best, most affordable plan, make the switch!

 Anytime you’re hoping to save money on car insurance, comparison shopping is a great place to start.
+Wondering how to shop for car insurance?
 Try to get at least three quotes before deciding to switch.

 When you’re gathering quotes, be sure to have your current policy in front of you.
 This will help you ensure that you’re getting comparable coverage from different providers.

 If you need help getting started, consider working with an insurance broker.
 It’s their job to help you determine where you’ll get the best insurance coverage for the lowest price.
 That means you’ll spend less on insurance and work less on finding the best quote.